yandex-cloud/docs/en/_includes/instance-groups/instance-group-limits.md

-In the [!KEYREF instance-groups-name] component, the following limitations apply:
+In the [!KEYREF ig-name] component, the following limitations apply:

 | Type of limit | Value |
 | ----- | ----- |